Adaptive Mix for Semi-Supervised Medical Image Segmentation: Method

 \subsection{Overview}

-As discussed in Section \ref{sec:introduction}, the random region mix-up \citep{yun2019cutmix} does not allow for adaptively controlling perturbation degree, leading to the learning model overfitting to randomly perturbed examples.
-Meanwhile, the confidence-guided mix \citep{shen2023co}, which utilizes a fixed mix-up rule that replaces low-confidence patches with high-confidence ones, produces mixed images with trivial perturbation degrees, thereby limiting the effect of consistency regularization.
-In contrast, replacing high-confidence regions with low-confidence regions may generate new samples with overly strong perturbations, making it difficult for the model to adapt to these new samples.
+As discussed in Section~\ref{sec:introduction}, the random region mix-up~\citep{yun2019cutmix} does not allow for adaptively controlling perturbation degree, leading to the learned model overfitting to randomly perturbed examples.
+Meanwhile, the confidence-guided mix~\citep{shen2023co}, which utilizes a fixed mix-up rule that replaces low-confidence patches with high-confidence ones, produces mixed images with trivial perturbation degrees, thereby limiting the effect of consistency regularization.
+In contrast, replacing high-confidence regions with low-confidence regions may generate new samples with overly strong perturbations, making it difficult for the model to adapt to these samples.
 We pinpoint the question: \textit{How can image mix-up augmentation be adaptively performed during training?} To this end, we propose Adaptive Mix (AdaMix), a novel augmentation algorithm for adaptive image mix-up based on a model's learning state.
-Building upon AdaMix, we construct an Adaptive Mix framework, where AdaMix acts as a plug-in-play module and can be seamlessly integrated into the self-training, mean-teacher, and co-training paradigms for semi-supervised medical image segmentation.
-In the following, we first specify the Self-Pacecd Mix framework [Fig. \ref{fig:adamix_framework}] and then collaborate on the Self-Pacecd Mix algorithm [Fig. \ref{fig:adamix_algorithm}].
+Building upon AdaMix, we devise an Adaptive Mix framework, where AdaMix acts as a plug-and-play module and can be seamlessly integrated into the self-training, mean-teacher, and co-training paradigms for semi-supervised medical image segmentation.
+In the following, we first specify the Adaptive Mix framework [Fig.~\ref{fig:adamix_framework}] and then elaborate on the Adaptive Mix algorithm [Fig.~\ref{fig:adamix_algorithm}].

 \definecolor{commentcolor}{RGB}{63,136,196} [1]{\ttfamily\# #1} [1]{\ttfamily#1}